-Recipes and pro tips provided by Lily Holmberg, Gaia Herbs Education Director, dedicated home herbal enthusiast, creator of amazing herbal recipes, and all-around plant fan!
+Recipes and pro tips provided by Lily Holmberg, Gaia Herbs Director of Learning, dedicated home herbal enthusiast, creator of amazing herbal recipes, and all-around plant fan!

 The new year is upon us!
 The month of January, with its shorter, colder days, is often a time for personal reflection and contemplation, as we trade out our calendars and look to the months ahead.
-Few years have challenged us as much as 2020, and the pursuit of starting fresh and focusing on healthy habits is on many of our minds.
+The last two years have been challenging like no others, and the pursuit of starting fresh and focusing on healthy habits is on many of our minds.

 What Is Dry January?